HOME | JOIN | CULT MOVIES | COMPETITIONS | ADVERTISE | CONTACT US | ABOUT US

 Italian horror maestro who began his film career as a critic, before moving into the world of screenwriting, collaborating most notably with Sergio Leone and Bernardo Bertolucci on the script of Leone's Once Upon A Time In The West (1968).
 Argento's first film as director, The Bird with the Crystal Plumage (1970) set the template for much of his subsequent work – inventive camerawork, sly wit, violent murder set-pieces, and a convoluted whodunnit murder plot.
 He perfected his art in this genre with Deep Red in 1975, before proceeding to direct the terrifying Suspiria (1977) and Inferno (1980), the first two parts of a loose trilogy of supernatural chillers that were finally completed with Mother of Tears in 2007.

-Since then, Argento has pretty much stuck to what he knows best, sometimes successfully Tenebrae, Opera, sometimes less so (Trauma, Sleepless), but always with a sense of malicious style.
+Since then, Argento has pretty much stuck to what he knows best, sometimes successfully with Tenebrae and Opera, sometimes, usually in the latter half of his career, less so (Trauma, Sleepless, Dracula), but always with a sense of malicious style.

 Review Comments (0)